quantified-uncertainty/metaforecast/README.md

 - Right now, I'm fetching only a couple of common properties, such as the title, url, platform, whether a question is binary (yes/no), its percentage, and the number of forecasts.
 - For elicit and metaculus, this library currently filters questions with <10 predictions.
-- Omen *does* have very few active predictions at the moment; this is not a mistake.
-- Hypermind fetching is currently incomplete.